 Garlic is a great choice for reducing stroke risk.

 A human study found that regular garlic consumption resulted in a 50% reduction in rates of stroke.

 High levels of lycopene, which is found in tomatoes, may be associated with a significantly reduced risk of stroke.

 According to an analysis published in Neurology, which followed more than 1,000 Finnish men aged 46 to 55, those with the highest lycopene levels were 55% less likely to have a stroke.

 - Coffee and green tea

-And those who drank 2 to 3 cups of green tea daily had a 14% reduced risk.
+And those who drank 2 to 3 cups of green tea daily had a 14% reduced risk of stroke.